Britain to turn off lights to mark World War One centenary

 Britain's royal family and senior politicians from Britain, Ireland, Germany, Belgium and the Commonwealth will attend remembrance services in London and Glasgow and an event in Belgium to commemorate the centenary on Monday.

-Hundreds of organizations, companies, landmarks and local authorities will also participate in the "Lights Out" campaign - organized by 14-18 NOW, the official cultural program for the centenary, by leaving a single light on for shared reflection.
+Hundreds of organisations, companies, landmarks and local authorities will also participate in the "Lights Out" campaign - organised by 14-18 NOW, the official cultural programme for the centenary, by leaving a single light on for shared reflection.

 (Editing by Susan Fenton)